SherozPuladov/Catalog/README.md

 # Catalog
-Catalog with REST API, CRUD and e. t.
+Catalog with REST API, CRUD and e. t. c.